Moscow School District

+The district includes Moscow and Viola.

 Reconfiguration

 During the summer of 2012, the district reconfigured from a 6–3–3 format to 5–3–4; the ninth grade was moved out of the junior high, which was converted to a middle school (grades 6–8).
 After 46 years as a three-grade senior high school, Moscow High School returned to a four-grade campus in August with the addition of freshman (class of 2016).

 MHS was originally four years until September 1966, when the freshmen (class of 1970) in the district stayed for a third year at the newly expanded junior high, which had opened in 1959 with two grades.

+Additionally, Russell Elementary School was closed in 2024, expanding West Park Elementary to K-5 instead of K-2 with Russell taking 3-5 like the previous years.

 Boundaries

 The district's attendance boundary includes student housing facilities of the University of Idaho that have university students with dependent children, including South Hill Apartments and South Hill Vista Apartments.

 The district (#281) extends beyond the Moscow city limits and is bounded by four other school districts: Pullman to the west at the state line, Potlatch School District #285 to the north, Troy School District #287 to east, and Genesee School District #282 to the south.

 Pullman has a similar enrollment, while the combined enrollment of the other three districts is about half of Moscow's.